Infinidoge/nix-minecraft/README.md

 *   **`enable`**: `boolean`, default `false`
     Whether to enable lazymc for this server instance.
 When enabled, lazymc will take over starting and stopping the Minecraft server process.

+*   **`package`**: `package`, default `pkgs.lazymc`
+    The specific `lazymc` package to use for this server instance.
+Allows overriding the default `lazymc` from `pkgs`.
+    You might have to change lazymc version according to your minecraft server version, for example lazymc v0.2.10 supports Minecraft Java Edition 1.7.2+, while for Minecraft Java Edition 1.20.3+ you'll need lazymc v0.2.11

 *   **`config`**: `attribute set`, default `{}`
     Allows overriding settings in the `lazymc.toml` configuration file that this module generates for lazymc.
 The structure of this attribute set directly mirrors the TOML structure of lazymc's configuration.